-This page titled 5.1: Late Adulthood is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.1.1: Late Adulthood is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform.

-9.1: Late Adulthood by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
+• 9.1: Late Adulthood by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
 Original source: http://dept.clcillinois.edu/psy/LifespanDevelopment.pdf.

-5.2: Life Expectancy
+13.1.2: Life Expectancy